Rashi-Dwivedi1812/Beyond-Chats/Readme.md

 SERP_API_KEY=your_google_search_key
 ```
 ---

+## 🧪 Demo & Deployment Notes
+- Backend deployed on Render
+- Frontend deployed on Vercel
+- Demo data seeding included for visual clarity
+- Automation can be run locally or via cron

+---

 ## 📌 Final Note
 This project focuses on engineering quality, robustness, and clarity, closely aligning with real-world full stack development workflows used in production systems.